harness/developer-hub/docs/feature-flags/ff-sdks/server-sdks/feature-flag-sdks-go-application.md

 Evaluating a Flag is when the SDK processes all Flag rules and returns the correct Variation of that Flag for the Target you provide.

 If a matching Flag can’t be found, or the SDK can’t remotely fetch flags, the default value is returned.
+This will be indicated by:

+1. The SDK will log an `info` level log that the default variation was returned.
+2. Evaluation calls will return an `error` as well as the default variation that you can handle.

 There are different methods for the different Variation types and for each method you need to pass in: